Artur-T-Malas/batch-file-renamer/README.md

 ## Known bugs
 - Renamed files may have missing numbers in between them, or the same numbers on two or more files if the extensions are different (eg. after running the script you may end up with both `NewName_1.jpg` and `NewName_1.png` files)
-- Directories with names containing a full stop `.` are treated as files with extensions

 ## Fixes to do
 - Make the extension list "fold" when it get's too wide